Snowflakes (album)

-Snowflakes is the fourth studio album by American singer Toni Braxton, released on October 23, 2001, by Arista Records.
+Snowflakes is the fourth studio album by American singer and songwriter Toni Braxton, released on October 23, 2001, by Arista Records.
 Her first Christmas album, it is a follow-up to her 2000 studio album The Heat.
 Snowflakes consists of 11 tracks, featuring five R&B-led original songs co-penned with her former husband Keri Lewis and longtime collaborator Babyface, as well as several remixes and cover versions of Christmas standards and carols, one of which is a collaboration with Jamaican musician Shaggy.
 Throughout the creation process, Braxton also collaborated with L.A.
 Reid, Poke & Tone, Daryl Simmons and her younger sister Tamar Braxton.

 The album received mixed reviews from critics, many of whom compared its nature to Braxton's other work but found the stylized production and original material too contemporary to conjure images of Christmas.
 Upon its release, Snowflakes debuted at number 119 on the US Billboard 200, and at number 57 on Billboard's Top R&B/Hip-Hop Albums chart.
 While it remains her lowest-charting album as of 2018, it eventually earned a gold certification by the Recording Industry Association of America (RIAA).
 Singles such as "Snowflakes of Love" and "Christmas in Jamaica" became a minor success on the adult contemporary charts.